 Other items that may not clearly belong to either spouse (for example, a penalty on early withdrawal of savings from a joint bank account) would be equally divided.

 If you live in a community property state, follow the instructions below to allocate your income, expenses, and credits.
 The IRS will apply your state's community property laws based on your allocation if you checked the “Yes” box on line 5b.

 The IRS will figure the amount of any refund due the injured spouse.

-If someone could claim you or your spouse as a dependent, your basic standard deduction is the amount on line 4 (for 2008, 2009, and 2010) or line 3a (for 2011 and 2012) of the standard deduction worksheet, found in the Form 1040 or Form 1040A instructions.
+If someone could claim you or your spouse as a dependent, your basic standard deduction is the amount on line 4 (for 2010) or line 3a (for 2011, 2012, 2013, and 2014) of the standard deduction worksheet, found in the Form 1040 or Form 1040A instructions.
 Then use the following worksheet to allocate the additional standard deduction (the difference between the total standard deduction and the basic standard deduction).

 |1.||Enter here the total number of boxes checked for age or blindness for yourself at the top of page 2 of Form 1040 or 1040A|